Rental Assistance Demonstration: Public housing

-Section 8 Moderate Rehabilitation
+Section 8: moderate rehabilitation

 Enacted in 1978, the section 8 Moderate Rehabilitation (Mod.
 Rehab.) program was intended to provide project-based rental assistance at levels that would support properties needing less than a substantial level of rehabilitation.
 The authority for new Mod.
 Rehab. contracts (except for those intended to provide single-room occupancy (SRO) housing for homeless individuals) was repealed in 1990.
 Existing contracts are eligible for renewal under the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRAA), as amended, which governs the renewal of all section 8 PBRA contracts.

 The Mod.
 Rehab. program is administered by PHAs, who enter into HAP contracts with private owners.
 As of 2010, there were some 22,804 units with Mod.
 Rehab. assistance.
 These units served just under 49,000 people.
 Of families served by the program, 24% are elderly, 34% include a family member with a disability, and 21% are families with children.

 Even though the program operates through a HAP contract, HUD practices and the renewal terms dictated by Congress disfavor private capital investment in Mod.
 Rehab.–assisted properties:

 Long-term assistance contract.
 For a number of reasons, HUD has adopted the practice of renewing Mod.
 Rehab. contracts for only one year at a time.
 Generally, a short-term contract is not something that an owner or developer can "take to the bank."

 Predictable, reliable, stable funding.
 The Mod.
 Rehab. program was repealed due to a scandal having to do with how HUD awarded the assistance contracts.
 The effects of the scandal linger in the form of relatively unfavorable renewal terms, which are embedded in MAHRAA.
 Specifically, renewal rents must be at the lesser of current rents, as adjusted; Fair Market Rent; or market rent.
 This means that properties with below-market rents can renew only at similar rent levels, as adjusted by what is typically a modest amount.
 Since HUD does not offer multiyear contracts, the rents are re-set each year at contract renewal.

 Option to renew on same terms.
 While the HAP may be renewed annually on substantially the same terms, the rents will fluctuate, for the reasons described above.